 Resource Lists

 Think of anywhere in your area that could have a resource list.
 Usually, anywhere large groups of people will gather.
 Consider schools, college campuses, churches, or gyms.
-Additional places that could worthwhile are law firms, spas, salons, or psychiatrist offices.
+Additional places that could be worthwhile are law firms, spas, salons, or psychiatrist offices.

 Be a Source for Reporters & Media